 - Item Mix Behavior.
-Determines behavior when one media item is placed on top of another.
-Options are for enclosed items to replace enclosing items, items always to be mixed, or for the newer item to replace older item. - Track mixing depth.
+When one media item is placed on top of another, options are for enclosed items to replace enclosing items, items always to be mixed, or for the newer item to replace older item. - Track mixing depth.
 If unsure, leave at the default setting. - The option to allow feedback in routing.
-Feedback routing can in some instances be useful, but can risk damage to audio equipment.
+Feedback routing can risk damage to audio equipment.
 If in doubt, do not select this option. - Auto-bypass FX that report tail length or have autotail set ... - ... threshold.
 Establishes dB floor below which a FX where this option has been enabled should be bypassed. - The option to synchronize project with an external device timecode. - Rewire client settings.
-These are shown on the right. - There are options to limit project length and recording time, also to set the default state for Preserve pitch when changing rate. - Option to prevent bezier envelope segments being affected by surrounding non-bezier points. - Default number of track channels and parent send channels for new projects (up to 128). - Specifying a default pan law for your tracks.
-The pan law determines how the relative track volume behaves when that track is panned more or less to one side or the other.
+These are shown on the right. - There are options to limit project length and recording time, also to set the default state for Preserve pitch when changing rate. - Option to prevent bezier envelope segments being affected by surrounding non-bezier points. - Smooth abrupt volume/pan/width envelope changes: applies square envelope points less abruptly. - Default number of track channels and parent send channels for new projects (up to 128). - Specifying a track default pan law.
+The pan law determines how relative track volume behaves when a track is panned more to one side or the other.
 Gain compensation boost can be enabled or disabled.
-Pan laws are discussed in more depth later in Chapter 2. - Default track pan mode.
+This is discussed in more depth later in Chapter 2. - Default track pan mode.
 You have choice of pan modes, some mono, some stereo.
 See Chapter 11.